 1. Psychological Egoism

 All forms of egoism require explication of “self-interest” (or “welfare” or “well-being”).
 There are three main theories.
 Preference or desire accounts identify self-interest with the satisfaction of one’s desires.
 Often, and most plausibly, these desires are restricted to self-regarding desires.
 What makes a desire self-regarding is controversial, but there are clear cases and counter-cases: a desire for my own pleasure is self-regarding; a desire for the welfare of others is not.
 Objective accounts identify self-interest with the possession of states (such as virtue or knowledge) that are valuable independently of whether they are desired.
 Hybrid accounts give a role to both desires (or pleasure) and states that are valuable independently of whether they are desired.
-For example, perhaps the increase to my well-being brought about by a satisfied desire (or a pleasure) itself increases insofar as it is a desire for (or pleasure in) knowledge.
-Or perhaps the increase to my well-being brought about by a piece of knowledge itself increases insofar as I desire (or take pleasure in) it.
+For example, perhaps the increase to my well-being brought about by a satisfied desire (or a pleasure) is even greater if it is a desire for (or pleasure in) knowledge.
+Or perhaps the increase to my well-being brought about by a piece of knowledge is even greater if I desire (or take pleasure in) it.
 Hedonism, which identifies self-interest with pleasure, is either a preference or an objective account, according to whether what counts as pleasure is determined by one’s desires.